locriacyber/pontus_onyx/README.md

 - a client library (to use with webassembly),
 - a server library (for embeddable projects),
-- a server binary (to use the library directly).
+- a server binary (to use the server library directly).

 ## Development